ForwardStory/forwardstory.github.io/work/index.md

 - **A Family’s Journey** — One family’s journey to provide an accessible world to their child with special health care needs.
 - **An Effective Weapon to Fight Cervical Cancer in Botswana: See and Treat** — Sometimes the most effective health care is also the simplest and most cost-effective.

-## Documentary, Instructional, and Celebratory Videos
+## Documentary, Instructional, Educational, and Branding Videos
 Produced for various clients, outlets, and channels:
 - Doulas Make the Difference
 - Nicole’s Journey Through Postpartum Depression